 As of this writing, a 20-year level term policy with $125,000 of coverage on a healthy 30-year-old male costs $11.79 per month, not $7.
 This means Ramsey is using premium costs for term insurance which favor his opinion by over 40%.[vii]

-Finally, when Ramsey does speak of returns his assertions are misleading in that he speaks only of average rate of return and averages are just averages and do not reflect actual rate of return.
+Finally, when Ramsey does speak of returns, his assertions are misleading in that he speaks only of the average rate of return and averages are just averages and do not reflect the actual rate of return.

-And even when Ramsey does refer to average rates it is obvious to anybody with a basic knowledge of life insurance that he is using life insurance products that have not been designed to provide high cash values early on in the contract.
-The facts are: Participating whole life insurance products designed to hold large amounts of paid up additional insurance (using a rider attached to the policy) can earn a guaranteed “return,” just as Ramsey states, of around 2.6%.
-Yet the owner has the ability to borrow against that policy without penalty and use the capital elsewhere and that message is entirely left out in Ramsey’s message!
-This possibility exists because of the loan provisions in the contract which make the cash value available to the owner on request.
-Granted policy loans need to be prudently managed or they, along with withdrawals, reduce available death benefits, policy values and if excessively left unpaid may cause the policy to lapse.
-And a lapsed policy with outstanding loans will treat those loans as distributions for tax purposes.
+And even when Ramsey does refer to average rates, it is obvious to anybody with a basic knowledge of life insurance that he is using life insurance products that have not been designed to provide high cash values early on in the contract.
+The facts are participating whole life insurance products designed to hold large amounts of paid-up additional insurance (using a rider attached to the policy) can earn a guaranteed “return,” just as Ramsey states, of around 2.6%.
+Yet the fact that the owner has the ability to borrow against that policy without penalty and use the capital elsewhere is entirely left out in Ramsey’s message!

 Ramsey says he has a better plan, but I can’t see how his plan is distinguishable from the plan which I faithfully followed until I was 45 years old.
 That plan left me tired and weary.
-Working from five to seven days a week,from 7:00am to 8:30pm daily.
+Working from five to seven days a week, from 7:00 am to 8:30 pm daily.
 There was no vacation time, little family time, and no humanitarian or volunteer time—for me or my family.
 Yes, I was debt-free; I literally paid cash for everything.
-Yes, my house was paid off!
+Yes, my house was paid off.
 I had accomplished that by age 35, 22 years earlier than Ramsey says his hypothetical male will be able to do following his plan.[xv]
-But I never experienced the financial peace or freedom which Ramsey promises!
+But I never experienced the financial peace or freedom which Ramsey promised.
 And even more sobering, I had NO availability or manageability of my hard-earned equity.

-That is why I value whole life insurance!
+That is why I value whole life insurance.
 Participating whole life insurance provides me with guaranteed, available, equity which I can manage anytime I desire by exercising the loan option guaranteed to me in all of my whole life policy contracts.
-Knowing this provides me with a financial peace and freedom which Dave Ramsey’s term-life-insurance program never did.
-Furthermore, because I believe I need to comply with Proverbs 13:22, which encourages me to leave an inheritance to my children’s children, and not be totally selfish and stop my insurance coverage when I’m 65 or 70 leaving no future income for my children or widow, I can’t in good faith recommend Ramsey’s advice about life insurance to my clients.
+Knowing this provides me with financial peace and freedom which Dave Ramsey’s term life insurance program never did.
+Furthermore, because I believe I need to comply with Proverbs 13:22, which encourages me to leave an inheritance to my children’s children, and not be selfish and stop my insurance coverage when I’m 65 or 70 leaving no future income for my children or widow, I can’t in good faith recommend Ramsey’s advice about life insurance to my clients.

 Money can never replace a life lost.
 Yet I have never delivered a death benefit where the beneficiary told me that I was delivering too much money.
-I appreciate Dave Ramsey for what he teaches concerning saving, living on what you make and keeping out of debt, all very sound and time-proven principles.
-But his piecemeal discussion about permanent whole life insurance is dangerously misleading.
-Participating Whole Life insurance products are very sound products which are based on historical and actuarial data.
-They can consistently keep pace, if not outperform Ramsey’s paradigm of buying term and investing the difference when used for assisting the management of real costs found throughout ones’ lifetime.
+I appreciate Dave Ramsey for what he teaches concerning saving, living on what you make, and keeping out of debt, but his piecemeal discussion about permanent whole life insurance is dangerously misleading.
+Participating whole life insurance products are very sound products that are based on historical and actuarial data.
+They can consistently keep pace, if not outperform, Ramsey’s paradigm of buying term and investing the difference when used for assisting the management of real costs found throughout ones’ lifetime.
 Remarkably, with a well-designed whole life policy, one can typically recover more than the cost of premiums paid within the first 7 to 15 years.
 That is a very short time in the financial world.
-But when the cash values in these policies are leveraged that typical 7-15 year period can be reduced significantly making the ownership of participating whole life insurance not only a tremendous asset but an unmatched financial tool in which those who love life and desire to accept full financial blessings should own and utilize.
+But when the cash values in these policies are leveraged, that typical 7-15 year period can be reduced significantly making the ownership of participating whole life insurance not only a tremendous asset but an unmatched financial tool in which those who love life and desire to accept full financial blessings should own and utilize.